-Commercial Forms Recycler Supply (Commercial Forms) has been in operation since 1988 under the leadership of Brian Collins, president and CEO, and for more than 30 years has been filling the need for a single supply source for consumable goods in the automotive recycling industry.
+Under the leadership of President and CEO Brian Collins, Commercial Forms Recycler Supply has been in operation since 1988, filling the needs for a single supply source in consumable goods for the automotive recycling industry.

-Having worked closely with AutoInfo and Hollander from its inception, Commercial Forms entered the industry as a specialized forms and tags company and worked at building relationships with the software vendors that helped computerize the industry.
-From there the company has evolved into a centralized source for industry specific consumable supplies, and continues to evolve to meet the changing needs of auto-recyclers, all the while staying true to its business model of “supplies made simple.”
+Working closely with AutoInfo and Hollander from its inception, Commercial Forms entered the industry as a specialized forms and tags company.
+It worked at building relationships with the software vendors that helped computerize the industry and, from there, Commercial Forms has evolved into a centralized source for industry-specific consumable supplies.
+The company continues to evolve and meet the ever-evolving needs of auto recyclers, all while staying true to its business model of, “supplies made simple.”

 In the beginning the business was made up of mostly forms, tags and computer related supplies.
 Working with their clients to solve their needs, the company began to add more products to its offering.
 Today, Commercial Forms Recycler Supply serves the automotive recycling industry and other automotive-related industries with not only forms and tags, but consumable supply items such as caplugs, paint markers, heat tabs, saw blades, shipping, safety supplies and more.

 Despite the hardships spurred by the unprecedented events of the 2020s, Commercial Forms has powered through to continue to provide its clientele with the same products and services it has always offered with its goal of same-day processing and shipment.

 In comparison to 2020, Collins said 2021 was a year of “focus” for the company; maintaining its promises to business partners, growing its operations and adding to its workforce.
 “That’s an integral part of our culture, that we ship same-day,” said Collins.
 “Has that been a challenge?
 Of course, but we have extremely reliable manufacturers.”